-1.51.6 Key definitions
+1.6 Key definitions

 AEMO forecasts are reported based on a number of various definitions describing specific characteristics of the parameter that is presented.
-Several of these key definitions are described belowas3:
+Several of these key definitions are described below:

 • Operational: Electricity demand is measured by metering supply to the network rather than what is consumed.
-'Operational' refers to the electricity used by residential, commercial and large industrial consumers and business customers, as supplied by scheduled, semi-scheduled, and significant non-scheduled generating units with aggregate capacity ≥ 30 megawatts (MW).
+'Operational' refers to the electricity used by residential and business customers, as supplied by scheduled, semi-scheduled, and significant non-scheduled generating units with aggregate capacity ≥ 30 megawatts (MW).
 Operational demand generally excludes electricity demand met by non-scheduled wind/solar generation of aggregate capacity < 30 MW, non-scheduled non-wind/non-solar generation and exempt generation.